For two years in a row, an undergraduate from...

-Finish your degree in part-time bachelor’s programs that offer the academic rigor of Northwestern University, tailored for the busy schedules of adults returning to school.
+Finish your undergraduate degree in part-time bachelor’s programs that offer the academic rigor of Northwestern University, tailored for the busy schedules of adults returning to school.
 Each program carries its own set of requirements, so you can select an academic path that suits your needs.
 Courses are scheduled on weekday evenings and Saturdays on Northwestern’s Evanston and Chicago campuses.
 Certain courses are offered online or in a hybrid format that combines online activities with classroom instruction.

 Anthropology studies humankind from a broad comparative and historical perspective.
 Anthropologists attempt to describe specific cultural traditions, forms of social structures, languages and specific transitions in human evolution and cultural history.

 Art history explores the historical meaning of art, architecture and design.
 The study of art over time enables students to develop acute visual sensibilities and finely honed skills of critical looking, thinking, speaking and writing.

 - Biological Sciences